Pressure Measurement Errors

 Offset error and Span error

-Offset Error is a constant error that is present across all measurements.
+Error of Offset is a constant error that is present across all measurements.
 It can be thought of as a ‘shift’ in the sensor’s output.

 For example,